John Calipari buyout would set record. What to know about his Kentucky basketball contract

 Fisher received a staggering $77 million buyout — with no offset if he took a new job — from Texas A&M after his dismissal last November.

-Prior to that, the largest known college sports buyout was Auburn's payment ($21.45 million) to football coach Gus Malzahn after his firing in 2020.
+Prior to that, the largest known college sports buyout was Auburn's payment of $21.45 million to football coach Gus Malzahn after his firing in 2020.
 The Montgomery Advertiser reported Malzahn's buyout did not include an offset, and half of the total ($10.275) was due within 30 days of his termination, with the rest being paid in equal, annual installments of approximately $2.68 million in the subsequent four years.

 What is John Calipari's pay at Kentucky?